kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Recent News

-* [10/2022] I will serve as co-chair of the Sustainability and Energy Systems track at the annual simulation conference (ANNSIM'23).
+* [10/2022] I will serve as the co-chair of the Sustainability and Energy Systems track at the annual simulation conference (ANNSIM'23).

 * [09/2022] Our paper on heterogeneous computing teaching has been accepted by EduHPC 2022 (held in conjunction with SC 2022).